industrial-edge/simatic-automation-tool-getting-started/docs/Usage.md

 1. Select the file manager at the top right corner.
 ![Usage_File_Manager](graphics/Usage_File_Manager.png)

-2. Click on "Choose Files" in the upper left corner, select the current firmware version and click on "Upload".
+2. Click on "Choose Files" in the upper left corner, select the downloaded firmware version and click on "Upload".
 ![Usage_File_Manager_Upload](graphics/Usage_File_Manager_Upload.PNG)

    The uploaded files are shown in the file list and can now be used to update the PLC.

    Note: Only update files can be uploaded to the file manager.

-3. Go back to the main window of the SIMATIC Automation Tool.
+3. Go back to the main window of the SIMATIC Automation Tool by clicking on the home symbol on the right.
-   - Click on "Firmware Update" in the upper left corner.
+   - Click on "Firmware Update" at the top.
    - Select the PLC with the switch button on the left.
    - Select the uploaded firmware in the column "New Firmware Version"
    - Click on "Update".